LaunchCodeEducation/lchs/src/chapters/http/http-at-a-glance.rst

 #.
 The URL for the server.
 #.
 The action the client needs the browser to take.
 #.
-Information like the browser involved and the type of data the client can
+Information like the browser involved and the type of data the client needs
-   accept in return.
+   in return.
 #.
 An optional request message.

 Responses include: